- Geek & Sci-Fi

 Following a series of albums—that included a couple of controversy-baiting solo projects and a lukewarm collaborative effort with Damian Marley—on which he seemed to lose himself to conceptual experimentation, Life is Good represents something of an anchor in Nas’ catalog.

-Transitional periods in life often times provide the greatest lessons.
+Transitional periods provide life's greatest lessons.

 Saying Nas has made his fair share of questionable decisions - in music, life, women, hell, take your pick - is an understatement.